Investigation of non-Hermitian Hamiltonians in the Heisenberg picture: Introduction

-In this paper, instead of solving Schr\"odinger equations, we analyze eigenvalues of non-Hermitian quantum systems by means of Heisenberg equations of motion.
+In this paper, instead of solving Schr\"odinger equations, we analyze eigenvalues of non-Hermitian quantum systems from the point of view of Heisenberg equations of motion.
 To this end, the Heisenberg picture for non-Hermitian but $\eta$-pseudo-Hermitian Hamiltonians is given as a basis.
-Then, the first order Heisenberg equations of motion can be derived that are generally complex.
-If the corresponding second (higher) order equations of motion are real, we use the real closeness as a new criterion to determine the existence of real eigenvalues.
-In order to clarify this criterion, we then construct two classes of general non-Hermitian Hamiltonians, where one is non-Hermitian and non-$PT$-symmetric and the other is non-Hermitian but $PT$-symmetric, and determine that the two classes of non-Hermitian Hamiltonians have real eigenvalues.
-The more detailed description is: if a non-Hermitian Hamiltonian has a real second (higher) order equation of motion though the corresponding (first order) Heisenberg equation of motion is complex, we can deduce such a Hermitian Hamiltonian that gives the same second (higher) order equation of motion.
-Because the two sets of eigenvalues of the Hermitian and the non-Hermitian Hamiltonians are same (up to a real constant), we thus determine the existence of real eigenvalues for the non-Hermitian Hamiltonian.
-The isospectrum can alternatively be verified by a non-unitary similarity transformation.
-As a result, it is interesting that the Heisenberg equation of motion is available for the determination of real eigenvalues for non-Hermitian Hamiltonians.
-In addition, the eigenfunctions of non-Hermitian Hamiltonians are investigated from the point of view of similarity transformations.
+Then, the first order Heisenberg equations of motion can be derived and they are found to be complex in general.
+If the corresponding second order equations of motion are real, we deduce such a Hermitian Hamiltonian that leads to the same second order equations of motion.
+Through a non-unitary similarity transformation we verify that the Hermitian and non-Hermitian Hamiltonians have the same spectrum.
+In this way, we can determine that the non-Hermitian Hamiltonian has real eigenvalues.
+As an application, two new non-Hermitian Hamiltonians are constructed and investigated, where one is non-Hermitian and non-$PT$-symmetric and the other is non-Hermitian but $PT$-symmetric.
+We apply the Heisenberg picture to a non-$PT$-symmetric model and thus extend the investigation of real eigenvalues of non-Hermitian systems from $PT$-symmetric Hamiltonians to non-$PT$-symmetric ones.
+As to our second model that is $PT$-symmetric, we wish to show that our treatment is also valid to a $PT$-symmetric system.